InfinityTools/WeiDU-Weblate-GitHub/README.md

-# Example of the integration between WeiDU mod and Weblate Translation service at https://tra.bgforge.net
+# Example of the integration between WeiDU mod, Weblate Translation service at https://tra.bgforge.net and Github